Hello, Forex Traders!

 4) Pink MFI DOWN / VOLUME UP START SQUAT

-Also, please give this topic of trading volume a 5 star if you enjoyed it!
+Also, please give this guide a 5-star rating if you enjoyed it!